Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 What do you appreciate about your employees?

-Their independence, proactiveness and entrepreneurial thinking.
+I really appreciate the independence, proactiveness and entrepreneurial thinking of my team members.
 This makes life easier for me as a team leader.
 I appreciate the flexibility they demonstrate.
 And that people who have left sometimes come back – just like I did.

 What was it like when you joined?